The Darkest Day in Motocross

 Motocross didn’t die that hot day in middle America, but a piece of it did.

-Please share this story with a friend and leave a comment, especially if you have a memory of the boys.
+Please share this story with a friend and keep the memory of these boys going.